 Pledge: An undertaking by a donor to give a certain amount of money in the future, either once, or on some sort of schedule.
 See Pledges in DONATION.

 Receipt: While some organization refer to any donation as a "receipt", in this program the word "receipt" is used only to refer to the official document that you print and mail, or email, to your donors, for use on their taxes.
 This is also called a "charitable receipt", "tax receipt" or in the U.S.A. "contribution statement".
 See Generating Charitable Receipts.

-Server: In the Network Version of DONATION, a computer running the Network Server version of DONATION (can also refer to that program itself).
+Server: In the Local Network Version of DONATION, a computer running the Local Network Server Version of DONATION (can also refer to that program itself).
 That computer has the actual database on it.
 (That computer doesn't have to be running an actual server version of Windows).
-Other computers, running the Network Client version of DONATION, access the database that is on the server computer.
+Other computers, running the Local Network Client Version of DONATION, access the database that is on the server computer.

 Sort: To sort a report or other displayed data set means to rearrange the rows in it, to order them based on one of the fields in the report.
 For instance, you might sort on a name (in alphabetical order) or a donation amount.
 Sorts can be in increasing order (the normal order) or decreasing order.
 For amounts, decreasing order puts the highest amounts at the top of the report.
 See Sorting Reports.

 Split Receipting: See Advantage above.

 SQL: Stands for Structured Query Language.
 SQL is the programming language used by most major databases, including things like Microsoft SQL Server and Oracle.
 It is used by the Firebird SQL database software included with DONATION.
 While you do not need to know SQL at all to use almost all aspects of DONATION, it is possible to use it for data retrieval through the Database ⇒ Switch Databases window.